-Research undertaken in the UK indicates that your chances of being involved in a fatal crash are reduced by 25% with ESP.
-In Sweden, there has been a 32% drop in wet-weather collisions thanks to ESP.
+Research undertaken in the UK indicates that the chances of being involved in a fatal crash are reduced by around 25% with ESP.
+In Sweden, there has been a decline of over 30% in wet-weather collisions thanks to ESP.
 Our guide explains why ESP is so beneficial.

 What are the differences between ESC and ESP?